-- a.
-Acquire vacant vulnerable properties. - b.
-Acquire developed vulnerable properties before damage occurs. - c.
-Acquire developed vulnerable properties only after significant damage by storms or high tides. - d.
+- c.
+Acquire developed vulnerable properties only after significant destruction by storms or high tides. - d.
 Explore the feasibility of a public parkland exchange programs that encourage landowners to move out of hazardous areas. - e.
 Identify and make available (eg. through rezoning) land outside the hazard areas to allow owners of vulnerable properties to relocate nearby. - f.
 Explore Transferable Development Credit programs. - g.
 Explore possibility of amortization of homes in coastal hazard areas.